SAP-samples/teched2025-AD160/exercises/ex1/README.md

 A CAP service always consists of one or many entities that are the data model.
 Once the application is tested or deployed these entities result in database tables.
 On top of these, you have one to many services, that itself consist of service entities.

-Your schema should contain now entities for incidents, customers and messages.
+Your schema should contain now entities for incidents and messages.
 Let's have a closer look what was implemented by the AI agent.

-In the db folder, you will find the **schema.cds** file.
+1. In the db folder, you will find the **schema.cds** file.
 This file contains the data model.

 In the beginning it includes some aspects from the common library.
 For example cuid and managed can be added.

 ![Common](images/common.jpg)